rappdw/tsne-perf-test/README.md

 To run the test:
 1) Build to docker image: `docker build -t tsne-perf .`
-2) Run the image, specifying which data set to use, e.g. `docker run -it tsne-perf iris`
+2) Run the image, specifying which data set to use, e.g. `docker run -it tsne-perf iris` **NOTE: do not run -d, for some reason, this slows things down significatnly. if you need to detach, use ctl-p, ctrl-q**

 ## vs. scikit-learn impl
 Because of implementation differences I don't include scikit-learn in the performance test.
 Because of the implementation